spectrum-finance/docs/docs/3-user-guides/ergo/how-to-add-liquidity.md

 sidebar_position: 3
 ---

-# How to add liquidity
+# How to Add liquidity

 1. First head to the main DEX page https://app.ergodex.io/pool